stripoinc/stripo-plugin-samples/extensions/docs/README.md

 | `onValueChanged(value)`  | Notifies the editor that the UI element's value has changed. |
 | `getEditorConfig()`      | Returns the current editor configuration.                    |
 | `translate(key, params)` | Translates a text key using the current language settings.   |

-When implementing a custom UI element, focus on creating a clean, reusable component that follows these best practices:
-- Keep UI elements simple and focused on a single responsibility
-- Handle proper cleanup in the `onDestroy` method
-- Use the translation API for all user-facing text
-- Follow the editor's visual style guidelines for consistency

 ### Control